Last article about our 5-week trip in China. If you haven’t seen the last two ones, I encourage you to have a look at them…

 Moreover, the rice terraces at that time of the year were just stunning!

 What we loved about this village, despite the fact that it’s about to become another “Chinese Disneyland” in the future, was how people were still authentic.
-They were really happy to see us and curious about us!
-They haven’t seen so many foreigners yet!
+They were really happy to see us and relatively curious… They haven’t seen so many foreigners yet!
 So the contact with these people was really easy, especially because Iza and I also have some good basics in Chinese.
 Therefore, photographing them was really nice, and most of the time, they were even keen on being photographed!

 This is how life still looks like in this region of the world…